1willcobb/ECommerce_BackEnd/README.md

   For installing this CLI application, you will need to install the dependencies .

-  You will need mysql setup on your dev device.
+  You will need mysql setup on your dev device you are working on.

   mysql connections are hidden in a .env file with the following layout.
 Create and place your login information in this file: